-Start Push Start and a warning

-message is displayed asking

-if you want to place the

-processor in run mode.
-Click

-Yes to place the processor in

-run mode.
-If the processor is

-in run mode, Start is

-disabled.

-Stop Press Stop and a warning

-message appears asking if you want to place the processor in stop mode.
+Start Push Start and a warning message is displayed asking if you want to place the processor in run mode.
+Click Yes to place the processor in run mode.
+If the processor is in run mode, Start is disabled.
+Stop Press Stop and a warning message appears asking if you want to place the processor in stop mode.
 Click Yes to place the processor in stop mode.
-If the processor is stopped, message appears asking if you want to place the processor in debug mode.
+If the processor is stopped, Stop is disabled.
+Debug Press Debug and a warning message appears asking if you want to place the processor in debug mode.
 Click Yes to place the processor in debug mode.
 If the processor is in debug mode, Debug is disabled.

-Stop is disabled.
+Optimize Press Optimize and a warning message appears asking if you want to place the processor in optimize mode.
+Click Yes to place the processor in optimize mode.
+If the processor is in optimize mode, Optimize is disabled.